 You can suggest books or other materials you would like to see purchased by the library.
-The library will consider these suggestions for purchase in accordance with the library’s Collection and Development Policy.
+The library will consider these suggestions for purchase in accordance with the our Collection Development Policy.

 What is the Idea Farm?

 The Idea Farm is both a creative space for the community and a place for the community to share knowledge.
 It is a ‘makerspace’ where folks can tinker, experiment, explore and learn at their own pace.
-The Idea Farm consists of a workshop space, tool and equipment collection, an outdoor demonstration garden and other components.
-To find out more about the programs, equipment, and volunteer opportunities that you can explore, click here.
+The Idea Farm consists of a workshop space, tool and equipment collection, an outdoor demonstration garden, and other components.